Next European Parliament elections to be brought forward to May 2014

 MEPs recommended holding the next elections in May, rather than June, to give the new Parliament time to prepare for the election of the European Commission President in July.

-The 5-8 June 2014 dates also coincide with the Whit weekend, which falls in the school holidays in many member states.
+The 5-8 June 2014 period also coincides with the Pentecost weekend, which in many member states falls in the school holidays.

 Only directly-elected EU institution

-Every five years EU citizens choose who represents them in the European Parliament, which defends their interests in EU decision-making.
+Every five years EU citizens choose who represents them in the European Parliament, the directly-elected institution that defends their interests in EU decision-making.
 Parliament has been elected by direct universal suffrage since 1979.
 Before that, members were appointed by the member states' national parliaments.

-After consulting the European Parliament, the Council of Ministers has to decide on the election period dates by a unanimous vote, which it is expected to take place in June.
+The draft decision still needs to be voted by Parliament as a whole.
+After consulting the European Parliament, the Council of Ministers must decide on the election period dates by a unanimous vote.

 The 1976 Electoral Act, concerning the election of members of the European Parliament by direct universal suffrage, enables the Council, after consulting Parliament, to determine an alternative electoral period if it proves impossible to hold the European elections during the "default" period (i.e. June).